IcHiGo-KuRoSaKiI/Graphing/README.md

 - Auto layout helpers
 - Copy/paste and delete
 - Export to JSON or draw.io XML
-- Optional dark mode support
+- Optional dark mode support with darker canvas and bright icons

 ## Development